robstoll/atrium/README.md

 We have defined a dependency to the bundle `atrium-fluent-en_GB` in the above example which provides a pure fluent API (in en_GB) for the JVM platform.

-We currently provide the following extensions for the JS platform:
+We currently provide the following extensions for the JVM platform:
-- jdk8: assertion functions for JDK 8 specific types (e.g. for Path)
+- jdk8: assertion functions for JDK 8 specific types (e.g. for `Path`)
 - kotlin_1_3: assertion functions for Kotlin 1.3 specific types (e.g. for [Result](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-result/index.html)).

-You can add them as follows:
+You can enable them as follows:
 ```
 dependencies {
     testImplementation "ch.tutteli.atrium:atrium-api-fluent-en_GB-jdk8:$atrium_version"